abhishek28597/familygram/docs/data-model.md

 - Case-insensitive matching
 - Can be enhanced with PostgreSQL full-text search (tsvector) for better performance

+## Family Insights Feature

+The Family Insights feature (AI-powered summaries and sentiment analysis) does **not** store any data in the database:
+- All summaries are generated on-demand via Groq API
+- No database tables are created for this feature
+- API keys are stored in browser localStorage (per user), not in the database
+- Generated summaries are returned to the frontend but not persisted

+The feature uses existing data (Posts and Messages) to generate summaries, but the summaries themselves are ephemeral.

 ## Future Enhancements

 1. **Full-Text Search**: Implement PostgreSQL tsvector for better search